Purchase both PACE Courses for a 10% Discount

 Book both Module 1 and 2, add them to your basket, and complete payment.
 You’ll receive confirmation and access details by email so you can join the live online sessions.

-Those seeking to be certified in Dyadic Developmental Psychotherapy (DDP) or to further explore PACE in action are invited to visit the founder's website.
+Those wishing to pursue formal certification in Dyadic Developmental Psychotherapy (DDP) or to explore PACE further are invited to visit the founder’s website.

 Follow on eLearning